What is Integrated Marketing? How to build a powerful campaign?

 - How to evaluate/measure integrated marketing performance?

-- Why can integrated marketing be your marketing strategy in 2020?
+- Why can integrated marketing be your marketing strategy?

 - Integrated marketing Vs Omnichannel marketing